 - Medical gloves

 Certain sperm banks offer the chance to buy sperm online, which will be shipped to the woman's home so that she prepares the sample and self-inseminates in a few steps.
-On the other hand, there is also the possibility of choosing a "natural" donor who agrees to have his semen collected in a small jar with lid.
+On the other hand, there is also the possibility of choosing a "natural" donor who agrees to have his semen collected in a small jar with a lid.

 FAQs from users